Iceland in May

 May is still considered Spring in Iceland, and while the weather is warming up, it is still important to pack for anything and everything.
-Check out our Spring in Iceland guide for packing tips.
+It might snow .
+It will likely rain.
+You'll see the sun and it will probably feel warm.
+You might experience all of these conditions on the same day.
+You'll need warm clothes, a rain coat, a bathing suit, etc. Check out our Spring in Iceland guide for detailed packing tips.

 Festivals/Holidays in May:

-- Reykjavík Arts Festival - The Reykjavik Arts festival is one of the oldest art festivals in Europe, dating back to 1970!
-This unique event features national and international artists, and is a two week long celebration of theatre, dance, art, and design!
-2017 Dates TBD
+- Reykjavík Arts Festival - The Reykjavik Arts festival is one of the oldest art festivals in Europe, dating back to 1970.
+This unique event features national and international artists, and is a two-week celebration of theatre, dance, art, and design.

-- RAFLOST Festival: RAFLOST festival is a celebration of the electronic arts and media in Reykjavik.
-Various art forms are featured, including music, visual arts, dance, science, hackers, media art.
-The event will be held from 25th until 27th of May in Reykjavik.
+- RAFLOST Festival: RAFLOST Festival is a celebration of the electronic arts and media in Reykjavik.
+Various art forms are featured, including music, visual arts, dance, science, and media art.
+The event will be held from the 25th until the 27th of May in Reykjavik.